 Why it’s important to protect your privacy online

-Online privacy isn’t a small issue.
+Maintaining your online privacy isn’t a small issue.
 With the rise of online shopping and social media, it’s now a crucial life skill.
-Getting it wrong can cost huge amounts of money, as well as leading to personal stress or worse – if the wrong people get hold of your photos or videos.
+Not knowing how to protect your personal information online can cost huge amounts of money.
+It can also lead to personal stress or worse if the wrong people get hold of your private photos or videos.

-According to the Insurance Information Institute, there were 16.7 million instances of identity fraud in 2017, and some $17 billion was stolen from US consumers.
+According to the Insurance Information Institute, there were 1.4 million instances of identity fraud in 2018, with consumers losing $1.48 billion, an increase of $406 million from 2017

 1. Pick strong, unique passwords

 Rule number one of learning how to protect personal information online is managing passwords like a pro.
 Too many people pick passwords that are easy to remember and are obviously linked to their personal lives, instead of words which are almost impossible to guess.
 And far too many use the same or only slightly different passwords for every site they use.

 Don’t be like them.
 Pick strong passwords mixing capitalized letters, numbers and symbols, and vary your codes as much as possible.
 If you need to, keep a hard copy in a secure place.
 Alternatively, you can use a password manager to store all your passwords online.

 2. Lie when asked to set up a password security question